CommonGateway/CoreBundle/docs/features/Installation.md

 ## Troubleshooting
-During installation it is possible that you run into problems, below you will find common problems and how to deal with them.
+During installation, it is possible that you run into problems, below you will find common problems and how to deal with them.
 If you are still running into problems after reading this or if you have any constructive criticism please seek contact with our development team (info@conduction.nl).
 > Note: when troubleshooting you will, in most cases, need to run some commands.
 Unless stated otherwise, these commands should always be executed in the php container.

+A very common way to check why the Common Ground Gateway is not functioning as expected is by running the `bin/console doctrine:schema:validate` command.
+This is a command that validates the mappings of the Commonground Gateway database, but will often return insightful error messages when running into other problems as well.

 **You have requested a non-existent service**

 If you get the error message "You have requested a non-existent service" then this indicates in most cases that your config/bundles.php file isn't up-to-date.
 This bundles.php file should contain all installed bundles.
-If you, for example, get a message that `OpenCatalogi\OpenCatalogiBundle\ActionHandler\ComponentenCatalogusApplicationToGatewayHandler` does not exist, you most likely need to add `OpenCatalogi\OpenCatalogiBundle` to the bundles.php file like this: `OpenCatalogi\OpenCatalogiBundle\OpenCatalogiBundle::class => ['all' => true],` locally you can just edit this file, with a server installation you might want to use something like [vi editor](https://www.redhat.com/sysadmin/introduction-vi-editor)
+If you, for example, get a message that `OpenCatalogi\OpenCatalogiBundle\ActionHandler\ComponentenCatalogusApplicationToGatewayHandler` does not exist, you most likely need to add `OpenCatalogi\OpenCatalogiBundle` to the bundles.php file like this: `OpenCatalogi\OpenCatalogiBundle\OpenCatalogiBundle::class => ['all' => true],` locally you can just edit this file, with a server installation you might want to use something like [vi editor](https://www.redhat.com/sysadmin/introduction-vi-editor) for this.

 ## Adding the gateway to your existing Symfony project (Beta)
 The gateway is a Symfony bundle and can also be added directly to an existing Symfony project through composer.
 The basic composer command is `composer require commongateway/corebundle` and you can read more about the installation process on [packagist](https://packagist.org/packages/commongateway/corebundle).